 Books

-I love reading as much or more than I like hiking.
+I love reading as much or more than hiking.
 Reading while on a hiking trip is even better.
 This collection includes books about hiking, adventure, journeys, life-style, nature and the environment.

 I have only included books that I have personally read and enjoyed.
 Some of them were just entertaining or interesting.
 Others had a lasting impact.
 This page is a work in progress.
 New books will generally be added to the top of the list.